vunderkind/fullstack/README.md

 Useful for debugging a site.
 You basically say 'hey' repeatedly to a destination, and you can use that to measure the round-trip and see how fast responses are coming, or if the server is even online.

 `$ ping twitter.com`

+## Domain Name System (DNS)
+DNS is run by ICANN.
+It's an intelligent internet phone book.
+It reroutes you to the closest server that resolves to your location.
+DNS maps domain names to IP addresses.